-Matthew Beighley, an American producer and multi-instrumentalist, and his wife, Jacqueline Santillan Beighley, an Argentinean-born singer and pianist, are the creative minds behind Wait.
+Producer and multi instrumentalist Matthew Beighley and Jacqueline Santillan Beighley, an Argentine-born singer and pianist, are the creative minds behind Wait.
 Think.
-Fast.
-After forming in 2007, the LA-based duo quickly released two EPs: 2008’s Self Titled, and 2009’s Vuelve al Mar.
-Shortly afterwards came 2010’s Luces del Sur, their first LP, from which listeners may have heard song placements on shows like Quantico, Gossip Girl, and Grey’s Anatomy, to name a few.
+Fast..
+Listeners may have heard song placements from their first LP, 2010’s Luces del Sur, on shows like Quantico, Gossip Girl, and Grey’s Anatomy, to name a few.

-“Life happens,” said the siren-voiced singer when asked about the seven-year gap between Luces del Sur and Dale Tiempo, their upcoming full-length record, which is scheduled to be released October 20th, 2017.
+“Life happens,” said the singer when asked about the seven-year gap between Luces del Sur and Dale Tiempo, their upcoming full-length record, which was released October 20th, 2017.
 But there’s an interesting twist: their mature, elegant, and exquisitely-crafted sophomore LP left behind their old band setup.

 Julio, Jacqueline’s father, graces the album cover.
 The photo was taken in 1979 shortly after his arrival to Los Angeles, having just undergone an epic journey from Argentina.
-“He was 28 and quickly started working to send for us,” says the singer.
+“He was 28.” says the singer.
 “Looking at the photo, he looks like a young man with a lot on his mind.
 He’s on the precipice of something.”

 Make no mistake: Dale Tiempo is anything but a bleak record.
 But, as the title suggests, Jacqueline underscores the power of healing through time, and also the circle of life: “Shortly after my father passed, our daughter was born.
 The last song on the record is named after her and, just like her, welcomes in the light, the hope, and tremendous love.
 The line ‘I want to be carried along’ first appears in the opening track ‘Count No Count’ as a longing for direction and peace.
 When it refrains as the closing lines in ‘Lucia,’ the final track, it’s no longer a plea, but an affirmation.”